-EHRI's identification and investigation work in Belgium was based on a three-way approach.
+EHRI's identification and investigation work in Belgium was based on a three-pronged approach:

-- Providing Kazerne Dossin – Memorial, Museum and Documentation Centre on Holocaust and Human Rights (in short: Kazerne Dossin) with know-how and assistance to provide shareable descriptions of its sources that meet the international archival standards.
+Providing Kazerne Dossin – Memorial, Museum and Documentation Centre on Holocaust and Human Rights with know-how and assistance to provide shareable descriptions of its sources that meet international archival standards.

-First of all, the identification of repositories holding Holocaust-related collections was dramatically improved by EHRI’s identification work, both via its own identification work based on the abovementioned reference works and through cooperation with the national archives and their research guide authors.
+First of all, the identification of repositories holding Holocaust-related collections was dramatically improved by EHRI’s identification work, both via its own identification work based on the abovementioned reference works and through cooperation with the National Archives and their research guide authors.
 At the start of EHRI, the Directory of Holocaust-Related Archives of the Claims Conference listed 7 Belgian archives while the Guide éuropeen des sources d’archives de la Shoah provided information on 9 repositories.
-EHRI's portal now contains information on 125 repositories, most of them with detailed information.
+EHRI's portal now contains information on over 120 repositories, most of them with detailed information.

-The reason for the huge gap that had to be covered has much to do with a late attention for Holocaust documentation and research in Belgium.
+The reason for the huge gap that had to be covered has much to do with the belated interest in Holocaust documentation and research in Belgium.
 CEGESOMA was created in the late 1960s, which is rather late compared to similar institutions in other countries, such as NIOD in the Netherlands.
 Moreover, although the persecution of Jews during the Second World War was always present both in the collections and in research, it was never a central focus point.
-This late start was very much visible when EHRI started its activities.
-EHRI's activities coincided with the start of a research guide on Jewish sources at the National archives, and the opening of Kazerne Dossin, so the project started precisely at a time when the topic received wide attention in Belgium on an academic, archivist and public level.
+This delayed interest was very much visible when EHRI started its activities.
+EHRI's activities coincided with the beginnings of a research guide to Jewish sources at the National Archives, and the opening of Kazerne Dossin, so the project started precisely at a time when the topic was finally receiving wide attention in Belgium from academic, archival and public perspectives.

 Identification of collections

-Because of the abovementioned challenges, the first point of call of any research on the persecution of Jews in Belgium should be Kazerne Dossin.
-Kazerne Dossin was created in the mid 1990s as the Jewish Museum of Deportation and Resistance and was located in the former transit camp Dossin in Mechelen.
-This museum and documentation centre actively collects material, often private collections, about the Holocaust in Belgium.
+Due to the aforementioned challenges, the first point of call of any research on the persecution of Jews in Belgium should be Kazerne Dossin.
+Kazerne Dossin was originally established in the mid-1990s as the Jewish Museum of Deportation and Resistance and was located in the former transit camp Dossin in Mechelen.
+This museum and research centre actively collects material, often private collections, related to the Holocaust in Belgium.
 It holds the largest collection of materials on the topic in Belgium, including original, photocopied and scanned materials.
 Often, Kazerne Dossin can offer easier access to originals kept elsewhere, as it has, first of all, such a wide variety of sources in one central place and, secondly, because its database can trace multiple sources on one person, thereby giving easy access to scanned foreigners’ files on victims of the Holocaust (whereas in the original archives one would have to go through the register and then request the file needed, or search for the correct microfilm) or other sources.
-Consulting these sources in the original repository, would require a lot of effort in terms of administration and identification.
-Moreover, Kazerne Dossin keeps track of ongoing research and has a team of experts in the subject.
+Consulting these sources in the original repository, would require considerable effort in terms of administration and identification.
+Moreover, Kazerne Dossin keeps track of ongoing research and employs a team of experts in the field.

-However, despite the richness of its sources, the archives of Kazerne Dossin, remained fairly unknown to the outside world because of the limited information available via finding aids.
-On its website, Kazerne Dossin provided one text describing its main collections, which was regularly updated: The number of described collections fluctuated between 9 and 17 and the identifier numbers attached to the collection descriptions changed.
-Much of the materials – often precious private sources from victims or survivors, donated to the museum – remained hidden behind generic descriptions such as “Museum’s collection” or were only described in a separate Word document, stored in a folder together with the scans of the originals and only accessible to staff.
+However, despite the wealth of its sources, the archives of Kazerne Dossin remained relatively unknown to the outside world until 2015 because of the limited information available via finding aids.
+On its website, Kazerne Dossin originally only provided one text describing its main collections, which was regularly updated: The number of described collections fluctuated between 9 and 17 and the identifier numbers attached to the collection descriptions changed.
+Many of the materials – often precious private sources from victims or survivors, donated to the museum – remained hidden behind generic descriptions such as “Museum’s collection” or were only described in a separate Word document, stored in a folder together with the scans of the originals and only accessible to staff.
 EHRI supported Kazerne Dossin by helping them transfer the existing texts into archival descriptions according to international archival standards, and integrate new descriptions into this system.
-This resulted in a major step forwards for Kazerne Dossin: the number of collection descriptions provided to EHRI rose from 17 to 225 descriptions and Kazerne Dossin continues its efforts to make all its materials publicly available on a collection level.
+This resulted in a major step forward for Kazerne Dossin: the number of collection descriptions provided to EHRI rose from 17 to over 220 descriptions and Kazerne Dossin is continuing its efforts to make all its materials publicly available on a collection level.
 As one of the archivists stated: “It is only since EHRI came along that people here accepted the need to work according to international archival standards”.

-Collection descriptions from the Centre for Historical Research and Documentation on War and Contemporary Society (CEGESOMA) were selected via keyword selection and literature search (verification of bibliographies of key works on the Holocaust in Belgium) and integrated by EHRI's IT specialists.
-The export includes archival documents, manuscripts and photo descriptions.
+The Centre for Historical Research and Documentation on War and Contemporary Society (CEGESOMA) also holds important Holocaust collections, such as as the archives of the Devisenschutzkommando, the records of the trial against von Falkenhausen, the Tätigkeitsberichte of the Military Administration and important files from the former Military Prosecutor’s Office.
+Collection descriptions from CEGESOMA were selected via keyword selection and literature search (verification of bibliographies of key works on the Holocaust in Belgium) and integrated by EHRI's IT specialists.
+The export includes archival documents, manuscripts, interview descriptions, and photo descriptions.

-Mekorot Hayeda.
-Sources for the history of the Jews in Belgium (19th-20th centuries) The archival guide “Mekorot Hayeda” was analysed and the descriptions relevant to the EHRI project, both in Belgium and abroad, were selected and added to the EHRI portal.
+This archival guide was analysed and the descriptions relevant to the EHRI project, both in Belgium and abroad, were selected and added to the EHRI portal.

 C.II.In other countries